In order to qualify for resident tuition rates, you must submit a Certificate of Residence to the Student Accounts

 You obtain a Certificate of Residence from the county of your permanent residence by providing proof of residency.
 In most cases this is your County Treasurer's Office.
 Contact your county to see if you can submit your notarized application by mail or if it must be done in person, as well as what type(s) of proof they require.

 Students who have been a permanent resident of Monroe County for at least the previous 6 months (and New York State for the previous year) need to fill out the Certificate of Residence affidavit and submit it directly to the Student Accounts Office.
 It does not need to be notarized.
 Please note that you may be required to provide proof of your permanent residence in Monroe County.

 Once you have obtained the official Certificate of Residence from your county, drop it off at the Student Accounts Office, Bldg.
 6 Rm.
-201 (Brighton Campus), or at the Enrollment and Financial Services Office (Downtown Campus, 2nd Floor).
+201 (Brighton Campus).
 You can also mail it to MCC Student Accounts; 1000 East Henrietta Road; Rochester, NY 14623.

 - We advise that you keep a copy of your certificate for your records.

 If you have not been a permanent resident of New York State for at least one year prior to the semester you plan on attending, you must pay non-resident tuition.
 Non-residents include international students (holding an F-1 visa), temporary residents such as out-of-state residents attending another local college or here on short-term job assignments, and any other person who is in the United States on a visa.

 The following is a listing of some specifications for certain counties.
 Please note that this is not a complete list.
 Contact your county to see if there are other restrictions.